French Quarter: Jackson Square

 On each side of the square are the Pontalba Buildings, matching red-brick, one-block-long, four‑story buildings constructed between 1849 and 1851.
 The ground floors house shops and restaurants; the upper floors are apartments.
 The buildings were planned as row townhouses; they were not converted to rental apartments until the 1930s (during the Great Depression).

-Instrument men fountain in the French Quarter, September 2022.

 The buildings were designed and constructed by Baroness Micaela Almonester Pontalba, daughter of Don Andres Almonaster y Rojas, a prominent Spanish philanthropist in Creole New Orleans.
 Micaela Almonaster was born in Louisiana in 1795.
 Her father died three years later, and she became sole heiress to his fortune and his New Orleans land holdings.

 Directly across from Jackson Square is the Jax Brewery building, the original home of a local beer.
 After the company ceased to operate independently, the building was converted for use by retail businesses, including restaurants and specialty shops.
 In recent years, some retail space has been converted into riverfront condominiums.
 Behind the Jax Brewery lies the Toulouse Street Wharf, the regular pier for the excursion steamboat, Natchez.

 From the 1920s through the 1980s, Jackson Square became known for attracting painters, young art students, and caricaturists.
 In the 1990s, the artists were joined by tarot card readers, mimes, fortune tellers, and other street performers.

 Live music has been a regular feature of the entire Quarter, including the Square, for more than a century.
 Formal concerts are also held, although more rarely.
 Street musicians play for tips.

 Diagonally across the square from the Cabildo is Café du Monde, open 24 hours a day except for Christmas Day.
 The historic open-air cafe is known for its café au lait, its coffee blended with chicory, and its beignets, made and served there continuously since the Civil War period (1862).
 It is a custom for anyone visiting for the first time to blow the powdered sugar off a beignet and make a wish.